 We measure our greenhouse gas emissions comprehensively.
 Unlike others in our industry, we take responsibility for the emissions produced by the products we offer.
 That’s why we engineer them to be as energy-efficient as possible.
 Why we design power adapters that draw very little power when not in use.
 And why we make sure the hardware and software work together to conserve energy.
 The results speak for themselves.
 Since 2008, we’ve reduced the average power consumed by Apple products by 40 per cent.

 ENERGY STAR qualification and beyond.

 Every Mac and Apple display not only meets but exceeds the strict guidelines for energy efficiency in the ENERGY STAR specification.
 No other company in our industry can make that claim.
-In fact, we go well beyond the ENERGY STAR specification, offering notebooks that are up to 2.9x as energy efficient as the ENERGY STAR specification and desktop computers that are up to 7.6x as energy efficient.
-It’s because we design both the hardware and the software that we can make our products so energy efficient.
+In fact, we go well beyond the ENERGY STAR specification, offering notebooks that are up to 2.9 times as energy-efficient as the ENERGY STAR specification and desktop computers that are up to 7.6 times as energy-efficient.
+It’s because we design both the hardware and the software that we can make our products so energy-efficient.
 And we’re continually investing in new technology that will make them even more efficient.